calpt/itrain/README.md

 - notifying on training start and results via mail or Telegram

 `itrain` can be invoked from the command line by passing a run configuration file in json format.
 Example configurations for all currently supported tasks can be found in the [run_configs](run_configs) folder.
-(Note: By default, all configurations have enabled training run notifications via Telegram, which requires setting up a message sending tool as described [here](https://github.com/alxnull/tgsend).
-If this is not wanted, remove `"notify": "telegram"` from the config.)
+All supported configuration keys are defined in [arguments.py](itrain/arguments.py).

 Running a setup from the command line can look like this:
 ```bash